oliverwatkins/shape-shop-backend/README.md

 This README consists of three parts.

-- 1. Running the application within the IDE against the DB in a docker container.
+- 1. Running the spring application within the IDE against the DB in a docker container.
-- 2. Running the application and DB via two docker containers.
+- 2. Running the spring application and DB via two docker containers.
 - 3. Running everything using docker-compose

 ### 1. Running the application within the IDE against the DB in a docker container

 Run the database :

+(optional) run KILL.BAT

-docker run -d -p 3306:3306 --name=shape-shop-db-container --env="MYSQL_ROOT_PASSWORD=root" --env="MYSQL_PASSWORD=root" --env="MYSQL_DATABASE=shapeshop" mysql
+(1) docker run -d -p 3306:3306 --name=shape-shop-db-container --env="MYSQL_ROOT_PASSWORD=root" --env="MYSQL_PASSWORD=root" --env="MYSQL_DATABASE=shapeshop" mysql
-docker exec -i shape-shop-db-container mysql -uroot -proot shapeshop < SCHEMA.sql
+(2) docker exec -i shape-shop-db-container mysql -uroot -proot shapeshop < SCHEMA.sql

 (Note sometimes you may get :
 ERROR 2002 (HY000): Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' Just wait 30 seconds and try again)

-docker exec -i shape-shop-db-container mysql -uroot -proot shapeshop < TEST_DATA.sql
+(3) docker exec -i shape-shop-db-container mysql -uroot -proot shapeshop < TEST_DATA.sql

 In IDE should be able to see this with this URL : jdbc:mysql://localhost:3306/shapeshop